The Birth of Bucharest

 The Johann Strauss International Festival is also a well-known, annual event, held in Bucharest.
 This event is usually held in August and, for a week, concerts are held for the ones who are passionate about classical music.

-Moving on to the jazz lovers, Bucharest is the host of the International Jazz Competition.
+Moving on to the jazz lovers, Bucharest is the host of the International Jazz Festival.
 This event is held in May, annually.
 Bucharest International Jazz Competition is ranked as the second jazz contest in Europe and the third in the world.
 Dedicated to professional musicians, the event successfully debuted in 2007, registering an unexpected participation for the first edition – 30 bands from 25 countries.
 The trend was maintained, the popularity of the event increasing significantly, rightfully earning the title as the most visible and strong competition in the region.

-On a less serious note, if you are looking to have fun and if you love rock or pop music concerts, EUROPAfest has also lined up some special events for you.
+If you are looking to have fun and if you love rock or pop music concerts, EUROPAfest has also lined up some special events for you.
 EUROPAfest brings music to Romanian young people, while encouraging creativity, solidarity, talent, generosity and inspiration.
 Through EUROPAfest, Bucharest firmly places itself on the European map of music of all ages.

 The Old Town transforms into a historic playground throughout the month of May as part of the Old Bucharest Festival.
 A market of traditional arts and crafts as well as hearty local food is set up every year.
 As for entertainment, expect outdoor concerts of Romantic music, 19th-century costumes, and horse-drawn carriages available for rides throughout the Old Town.